-In an ever-increasing punitive legal and regulatory environment, Cyber Liability Insurance provides a risk transfer solution for cyber risk exposures.
+In an ever-increasing punitive legal and regulatory environment, Cyber Insurance provides a risk transfer solution for data breach exposures.

 Your department, agency or hospital and its directors, officers and employees are all covered.

-VMIA’s Cyber Liability Insurance provides for first-party expenses (incurred by your organisation in the event of a cyber event) and third-party expenses (amounts your organisation is legally liable to pay, as a result of a cyber event or breach of data).
+VMIA’s Cyber Insurance provides for first-party expenses (incurred by your organisation in the event of a cyber incident) and third-party expenses (amounts your organisation is legally liable to pay, as a result of a cyber incident).

 Protection for your organisation, includes:

-- cyber extortion loss, including negotiation, crisis management and extortion payment to end the threat
+- cyber extortion loss, including negotiation, security consultants and extortion payment to end the threat

-- restoring, recreating or recollecting damaged or destroyed data
+- restoring, recreating or recollecting corrupted, damaged or deleted data

-- operational costs and additional costs incurred due to a network security failure
+- operational costs and additional costs incurred due to a computer security failure

-- notification costs involved with notifying affected person of a data breach and/or the Privacy Commissioner
+- notification costs involved with notifying affected persons of a data breach and/or the Privacy Commissioner

 - data administration investigation costs, fines and penalties.